Templarian/MaterialDesign-Components/src/mdi/grid/README.md

 # `<mdi-grid>`

 The `mdi-grid` component allows a standard way to render a grid of icons.

-Note this is setup for performance and does not reduce rendered nodes.
-So if 500 icons are passed the dom notes will stay for later renders.
+> A vast majority of code within this component handles the context menu for power users.

 ```typescript
 import '@mdi/web-component/mdiGrid.js';